HozefaArielwala/connection_to_local/README.txt

 this only works if changes are in your staging area.
 12. Diff Between git rm and git restore
 ANS. if you want to move the whole file back to the untracked state, then we do git rm , otherwise if we just want the changes to be removed in working area or staging area then we do git restore.
-13. `` --> If we want to avoid opening a  text editor like vim/nano to add commit message we can use theis following command
+13. `git commit -m "<Your_commit_message>"` --> If we want to avoid opening a  text editor like vim/nano to add commit message we can use theis following command